Your body needs many vitamins and minerals to stay healthy. Learn more about important nutrients for women, and nutrition at different life stages.

 You can also take iodine supplements if needed.
 Ask your doctor for more information.

 Omega-3 fats are a type of polyunsaturated fat.
 They support brain function, growth and development.
 Research suggests omega-3 fats help your body in many ways.
-For example, they lower the risk of heart disease, reduce inflammation, support the immune system, reduce blood pressure, help treat depression and increase fertility.
+For example, they lower the risk of heart disease, reduce inflammation, support the immune system, reduce blood pressure, increase fertility and may help treat depression.

 Research also shows that a diet rich in omega-3 fats reduces the risk (and severity) of endometriosis.